-Nature has UV light and ozone to sterilize.
-Water washes away.
-There are few “trapped spaces” where air and moisture cannot escape.
+Nature has UV light and ozone, which sterilize.
+Water washes grime away.
+There are only few “trapped spaces” where air and moisture cannot escape.

 Why Invite Risk?

 The less we clean, the more these toxic elements increase indoors.

 A New, Clean Path

-If we watch long enough, we’ll certainly see children playing in the filthiest of places (trash cans, toilets, etc) — without a second thought.
+If we watch long enough, we’ll certainly see children playing in the filthiest of places (toilets, garbage, etc.) — without a second thought.

 Buildings Are “High Maintenance”